Project Medical Education

 Are there confidentiality requirements?

 Yes.
 Confidentiality of patient-specific information is critically important.
-Since you will be granted "Temporary Observations Privileges" by DHMC's Medical Staff Office, you will be required to sign a Code of Ethics form at the beginning of the program.
+Since you will be granted "Temporary Observation Privileges" by the Medical Staff Office, you will be required to sign a Code of Ethics form at the beginning of the program.

 Will I go into patient rooms and clinical areas?